Endemol Shine North America: Endemol USA

-Endemol USA was the United States production branch of Endemol based in Los Angeles, California.
-It has been in operation since 2000.
-The branch produces Endemol's popular worldwide formats for the major American TV networks, such as Fear Factor, Deal or No Deal and 1 vs. 100 for NBC; Extreme Makeover: Home Edition, Show Me the Money, The One: Making a Music Star, Set for Life, and Wipeout for ABC; Exposed for MTV; Big Brother and Kid Nation for CBS; Midnight Money Madness for TBS (under the moniker Lock and Key Productions) and most recently, a game show adaptation of 20Q for GSN.
+Endemol USA was the US production branch of Endemol based in Los Angeles, California.
+It had been in operation since 2000.
+The branch produced programs based on Endemol's worldwide formats for the major American TV networks, such as Fear Factor, Deal or No Deal and 1 vs. 100 for NBC; Extreme Makeover: Home Edition, Show Me the Money, The One: Making a Music Star, Set for Life, and Wipeout for ABC; Exposed for MTV; Big Brother and Kid Nation for CBS; Midnight Money Madness for TBS (under the moniker Lock and Key Productions) and most recently, a game show adaptation of 20Q for GSN.
 Their worst faring franchise by far is The One which was canceled after four episodes.
 Fear Factor was canceled after six seasons and was later revived for an additional season by NBC in 2011; a new version began airing on MTV in 2017.
 Another one of their shows, Big Brother has two seasons already out on DVD.
-While Big Brother has had the most international success to date, their most successful USA program could end up being either Deal or No Deal or Extreme Makeover: Home Edition.
-Both programs are wildly popular and highly rated.
+While Big Brother has had the most international success to date, their most successful US program could end up being either Deal or No Deal or Extreme Makeover: Home Edition.

 Endemol USA created Midnight Money Madness for cable's TBS network, in which viewers can call in to play games and win money prizes.
 It is based on Endemol's successful Participation TV format.
 On 13 October 2006, Endemol USA launched another game show for NBC, 1 vs. 100 with Bob Saget, and debuted as another ratings winner.
 And on 14 November 2006, ABC premiered Show Me the Money, with William Shatner as its host.
 Midnight Money Madness was canceled in October 2006 after 32 episodes, in which its successor, Take the Cake, premiered 9 July 2007, and Show Me the Money was canceled in December 2006 after only five episodes aired.
 A syndicated version of Deal or No Deal aired from 2008 to 2010 (the show was revived for CNBC in 2018), while Wipeout aired from 2008 to 2015 on ABC.
 In October 2008, Tokyo Broadcasting System filed a lawsuit against ABC (with a separate suit against Endemol pending) for claims that Wipeout copied elements from two of their popular shows, Takeshi's Castle (known as MXC in the USA) and Sasuke (better known in the US as Ninja Warrior).
 Endemol USA also produces the Style Network hour-long reality series Jerseylicious, which debuted in 2010.